BDegive/short-lnk-meteor-course/readme.md

 # Short-Lnk

-This a link shortener built on Meteor and react
+This a link shortener built on Meteor and react for my new course.

 ## Authors